Privacy Notice: Apprentices

 - UCLan Students’ Union (SU): you automatically become a member of the SU once you enrol at UCLan.
 We share some information with the SU for membership purposes to enable it to verify your eligibility to join clubs and societies and vote in elections, and to contact you with essential updates.
 You can opt out of this process by emailing the Academic Registrar.

 - Professional and regulatory bodies if this is relevant to your course.
 Information is shared for ‘Fitness to Practise’ purposes, to confirm your qualifications and for the accreditation of courses, among other things.

-- Your employer: We may disclose information to your employer such as details of your attendance and academic progress, outcomes of academic misconduct investigations and other information required for reporting against key performance indicators.
+- Your employer: We will disclose information to your employer such as details of your attendance and academic progress.
+Your employer will have a OneFile account which will enable them to sign some of your assessments; sign reviews and your ILP; and report on and track your progress.
+We may also disclose outcomes of academic misconduct investigations and other information required for reporting against key performance indicators.
 This will be carried out in line with contractual arrangements and the commitment statement.
 If you are enrolled on the Police Constable Degree Apprenticeship programme, any sharing of personal data with your employer detailed in this section refers to information which is shared for purposes which are not related to the joint delivery of your apprenticeship programme.

 - External End Point Assessing Organisations so that they can administer and undertake the end point assessment and report outcomes to the ESFA to claim your apprenticeship completion certificate.

 - HEDD (Higher Education Degree Datacheck): We share information about your dates of study and the qualifications you gain here with HEDD.
 HEDD is a data processor acting on our behalf.
 It holds information about apprentices and graduates so that employers and recruitment agencies can check the qualification details and dates of study you provide when applying for jobs.
 HEDD only discloses this information to employers if you provide consent in each case.